satalites/CS35L-Final-Project/README.md

 ##  Lessons Learned

-- Building a real-time full-stack web application from the ground up
+- Building and deploying a real-time full-stack web application from the ground up
 - Integrating Firebase for backend functionality and live updates
 - Effective debugging and resolving of merge conflicts
-- Structuring a React application with router-based navigation
+- Structuring a React application with router-based navigation instead of <href>
 - Collaborative development using GitHub (branches, pull requests, version control best practices)
 - Designing for UX with a focus on simplicity and expressiveness
+- Deploying website with our own url instead of Vercel deployment
+- Reading the specs before building the app incrementally

 ---

 ## Future Features

-- Mobile app
+- Functionality for Mobile use with an app
 - Improved UI
 - More Love
-- suppport tablets and drawing stylist
+- Suppport tablets and drawing stylist
 - Paint bucket : fill in space with color
+- Change size of canvas, size of eraser/brushes manually
+- More colors, use your own hex/rgb values
+- Save Drawings to Gallery or Download them
+- Like/Comment on Drawings
+- Remix Drawings